Top Startup Mistakes Made by Entrepreneurs

 Without other awesome entrepreneurs sharing their wisdom on Startup Savant in the form of articles, interviews, etc., we wouldn’t exist.
 That’s why it’s very important for our team to do whatever we can to make our audience happy and create great content on a regular basis.
 For you, this could include sharing content from people's personal blogs or building a 'featured professionals' page to get them more exposure.

 Those are the 5 most important resources/assets we need to sustain a strong business.
 Your key resources will vary depending on your industry, but you get the idea.
-Here are some other things that might be key resources for you:
+Here are some other things that might be key resources for your startup:

 - Retail shop or place of business.